 Fix Your Network Faster

-If you're not getting what you paid for from your ISP or your network isn't configured properly, or your wireless isn't working as expected, that can have an immediate effect on every single application.
+If you're not getting what you paid for from your ISP, DNS resolution is spiking, your network isn't configured properly, or your wireless isn't working as expected, each can have an immediate effect on every single application.
 Monitoring SaaS apps will lead to discoveries about poorly performing apps, employee behavior and larger issues, like Shadow IT apps or orphaned apps you're still paying for.